venekamp/coexist/README.md

+This repo is archived and will not see any active development.

 This project has yet to start.
 It will be an attempt to create a web app that manages groups of people and those people authorize themselves with an identity they already own, e.g. at their organization or